Donald Trump Jr. Recalls Playing Video Games With Micheal Jackson As A Child

-In his forthcoming book, Triggered: How the Left Thrives on Hate and Wants to Silence Us, Donald Trump Jr. reportedly addressed accusations that his father and United States president, Donald Trump, is racist, The Washington Times reports.
+In his forthcoming book, Triggered: How the Left Thrives on Hate and Wants to Silence Us, Donald Trump Jr. reportedly addressed accusations that his father — U.S. President Donald Trump — is racist, The Washington Times reports.

 According to Trump Jr., Michael Jackson lived in Trump Tower and used to play video games with him and his younger brother, Eric.